mispp/goat/README.md

 Goat - something between Heidi (sql) and Toad.

 An attempt in making alternative DB frontend using QT5.

 This app was made for 2 reasons:
 1. necessity: there is no app in native toolkit available for linux that has querying functionality (there is a plugin for kate in kde, but this just doesnt work for me; not sure about gnome)
 2. learning: improve my qt skills. i'm not a c++ developer, so please excuse shitty code quality

 Contributions are welcome!

-What (partially) works:
+What works:
 - connection manager saves information
     - warning! connection manager saves passwords. always!
-- simple queries can be executed with ctrl-enter for current query (query where cursor is currently located), as well as for selection with a button
+- queries can be executed with ctrl-enter for current query (query where cursor is currently located), as well as for selection with a button (but not as as script yet)
-- syntax highlighter (with some issues)
+- basic syntax highlighter

 Todos:
-- move from qt classes to libpq for better error reporting (should check if it would work better)
+- change how results are fetched from database, now it doesn't work with big amounts of data
-    - postgres is a priority here, mariadb/mysql should maybe stay with qt classes for now
+- execute query as a script
 - further improve connection manager
     - delete connections
     - option to save or not to save password (per connection)